NicodemeB/node-reveal.js/slides/offline/ucis_cialdini_07_asxckiikt5.md

 We are more motivated by the fear of missing something than by the chance of winning something

 Notes:
-- intuition
+- This sentence is the intuition we should have while looking at the previous example

-- concept that will help explaining scarcity effect
+- That concept that will help explaining scarcity effect

-- we will see more examples later on
+- We will see more examples of it later on

-Transition:  negotiation by seidel: 02.6 Psychological Tool: Framing
+This is a concept that is also expressed in the course on negotiation by Mr. Seidel in the video 02.6: "Psychological Tool: Framing"

 VVVVV